 On test day and when answering practice questions, use these SAT Math tips to help you on all questions, both multiple-choice and grid-ins.

 This is one of the best SAT Math tricks to use if you’ve been making careless mistakes and getting questions wrong even though you know how to solve them.
-For every question, underline what you need to find in the question so you don’t get confused during the calculation process.
+You’ll be given a piece of scratch paper for SAT Math, so use it to your advantage!
+For every question, use your scratch paper to write down what you need to find in the question so you don’t get confused during the calculation process.

 Sometimes SAT Math questions will ask you to solve for a value that necessitates solving for something else along the way (say, you need to solve for x before you can find the value of 4x).
 That something else (the value of x, in this case) will often be one of the incorrect answer choices.
 Many students accidentally pick the trick answer choice because they lose track of the value that they were originally supposed to find.
 You can avoid this by underlining relevant parts of the question to maintain your focus.